 With ‘Strength in Solidarity’ as its guiding principle, HomeNet South Asia pursues an agenda of empowerment for women, home-based workers across South Asia.
 We ensure that this agenda is responsive, democratic, and representative.
 These are the key areas we pursue initiatives and programmes in:

-Globalisation has resulted in insecure and unstable employment for home-based workers.
+HomeNet South Asia continues to make strides in building solidarity among home-based workers and their representative organisations in the region.
 As a regional network, we encourage micro and macro learning initiatives amongst our member organisations.
 We constantly build and strengthen the links between organisations and ensure exchange of ideas, strategies, and best practices that, in turn, empower women home-based workers and help them improve their lives and livelihoods.

-Our member-organisations, who often work at the grassroot-level, often face difficulties when it comes to optimising their potential and efficiency.
+Our member-organisations, who work at the grassroot-level, often face difficulties when it comes to optimising their potential and efficiency.
 They face roadblocks in many spheres - from organising and establishing their organisation to promoting capacities and building leadership.
-Accessing financial resources also remains a key challenge for them.
-HNSA helps its member organisations overcome these challenges.
-By providing technical expertise and enabling capacity building, we back them in the areas of organising home-based workers, building membership-based organisations, and enhancing leadership skills.
+Accessing financial resources remains a key challenge for them.
+By providing technical expertise and enabling capacity building, HNSA helps its member organisations overcome these challenges, by backing them in the areas of organising home-based workers, building membership-based organisations, and enhancing leadership skills.
 Our efforts are also directed towards improving governance and organising home-based workers on issues like collective bargaining, gender-based violence, access to basic services, and social security.
 We actively organise dialogue programmes that result in exposure for our members and create partnerships between stakeholders.
 Additionally, we engage with our members in the areas of strategy development, resource mobilisation, and networking.

 We recognise that a key aspect to ensuring the visibility of home-based workers is by convincing various stakeholders to acknowledge their presence, their contributions, and their issues and concerns.
-There is also a pressing need to provide feasible and sustainable solutions to the challenges that they face.
-But HNSA realises that this will only be possible when there are reliable statistics, preferably gathered by government agencies, on home-based workers.
+There is also a pressing need to provide feasible and sustainable solutions to the challenges faced by women home-based workers in South Asia.
+HNSA’s dedicated efforts in the areas of action-based research and statistics have proved to be a powerful tool of advocacy for our member organisations.
 We also undertake academic research and set agendas with our members.
 Studies undertaken by HNSA push for the recognition of HBWs in domestic and global supply chains in order to ensure decent work and fair wages.

-Home-based workers have poor access to all kinds of social security especially healthcare, insurance, pensions, maternity benefits and childcare.
-The lack of social security adversely hampers the productivity of home-based workers.
-Additionally, HBWs usually live in informal settlements that largely lack basic services like toilets, individual water connections, electricity, paved roads, and drainage.
-Since home is the work place for home-based workers, affordable, adequate and secure housing is of prime concern.
+Home-based workers have poor access to social security benefits especially healthcare, insurance, pensions, maternity benefits and childcare.
+The lack of social security adversely affects the productivity of home-based workers.
+Additionally, HBWs usually live in informal settlements that lack basic services like toilets, individual water connections, electricity, paved roads, and drainage.
+As home is the work place for home-based workers, affordable, adequate and secure housing is of prime concern.
 While some government programmes exist, they are rarely geared towards the needs of home-based workers.
 Our programmes facilitate access to housing, social security schemes and also improve their living conditions.